andrehertwig/admintool/README.md

 ## Adding own pages

 ### Creating an AdminComponent
 The AdminComponent is the main component for configuring a module.
 It must contain a menu entry.
+Furthermore you can append custom CSS and JS (with either relative or absolute URLs) to components, which will only be resolved within component calls.
 ```java

 	AdminComponent component = new AdminComponentImpl();